 Cyanate esters can be post-cured and cured by heating.
 It can either be alone at a higher temperature or a lower temperature, but a fitting catalyst must be present with it.
 Some of the common catalysts include copper, zinc, and metal complexes of cobalt and zinc.
 This creates a material that has a low dielectric constant and an exceptional glass-transition temperature.

 A glass transition translates to a reversible and gradual transition to an amorphous material made from a brittle glass substance which transformed into a rubbery state after the temperature was increased.
 On the other hand, a dielectric constant refers to the absolute permittivity expressed by a material as a ratio which is relative to vacuum permittivity.

-As mentioned earlier, Cyanate Ester is used in printed circuit boards (PCB) which electronically connects conductive tracks using electrical components and mechanical support.
+As mentioned earlier, Cyanate Ester is used in printed circuit boards (PCB) which electronically connect conductive tracks using electrical components and mechanical support.
 The pads and tracks are other features which are etched on the copper laminated sheet layer of a non-conductive substrate.
 It is implemented in such products because it has a low moisture uptake.
-This also makes it a much valuable component for aerospace application than epoxies because it has a higher level of toughness.
+This also makes it a much more valuable component for aerospace applications than epoxies because it has a higher level of toughness.